hleao/au-paper-drawer/README.md

 # au-paper-drawer
-A polymer paper-drawer plugin for Aurelia
+WIP: A polymer paper-drawer plugin for Aurelia

+This plugin is, for now, not functional